sneko/dsfr-connect/packages/dsfr-connect/src/mastodon-v4/README.md

 ### Get the official theme

 Since our theme is based on the official one, we need to get it.
-We made the fetching automatic when you install dependencies of this repository.
+We made the fetching automatic when you install dependencies of this repository (only when developing, not when installing the package from the NPM registry).
 But if needed you can run it a new time from `/packages/dsfr-connect` with:
-`pnpm run postinstall`
+`pnpm run prepare`

-_Note: if you want to upgrade the official Mastodon theme, modify the version into `/packages/dsfr-connect/src/mastodon-v4/settings.ts`, delete the folder `/packages/dsfr-connect/src/mastodon-v4/mastodon/` and run again the `postinstall` command._
+_Note: if you want to upgrade the official Mastodon theme, modify the version into `/packages/dsfr-connect/src/mastodon-v4/settings.ts`, delete the folder `/packages/dsfr-connect/src/mastodon-v4/mastodon/` and run again the `prepare` command._

 ### Launch